Guide

 Full diagonalization of finite-size Hamiltonians.

-Advisor: Chen Cheng (程晨)
+Expert: Chen Cheng (程晨) · /method-ed

 02

-Matrix product state methods for 1D and quasi-1D systems.
+Tensor-network methods for 1D and finite-temperature systems.

 03